electricbookworks/electric-book-workflow/_site/README.md

 **Sidenotes** appear in a box to the right of the text.
 On wide screens, they float far right of the text.
 On narrower screens, the text wraps around them.
 In print, the text wraps around them, too.
 To create a sidenote, put a `*` at the start of the sidenote text and `*{:.sidenote}` at the end (with no spaces).
 (Technically, you're creating an `<em>` span with a kramdown IAL.)

-**Sidenotes at the bottom of a page** only work in print.
+In print, you can put **sidenotes at the bottom of the page**.
 By adding `.bottom` to the `{:.sidenote}` tag, your sidenote sits at the bottom of the page rather than on the right with text wrap.
 So the markdown looks like this: `*This is a sidenote at the bottom of the page in print.*{:.sidenote .bottom}`.
-On screen, these act as regular sidenotes.
+On screen, these are just regular sidenotes.

-## Stylesheets
+### Stylesheets

 We've provided generic stylesheets in the framework, but any given project will probably need its own styling for one reason or another.